zoeblairfriedman/ruby-oo-object-relationships-collaborating-objects-lab/README.md

 #### `Artist#add_song`

-This instance method exists to tell a pased in `Song` instance it belongs to _this_ `Artist` instance.
+This instance method exists to tell a passed in `Song` instance it belongs to _this_ `Artist` instance.

 #### `Artist#songs`